 Our main aim is to assimilate people of short stature into society with the goal of equality of education and social status, and of employment opportunities.

 The organisational structure consists of a National Council and State branches.
-These branches are based in three states – New South Wales (including the Australian Capital Territory) and Victoria, as well as a regional group in North Queensland.
+These branches are based in three states – New South Wales (including the Australian Capital Territory), Victoria and Western Australia.
+There are also social groups in Brisbane and Northern Queensland

 It currently has a membership of about 140 members both in Australian and overseas, of which approximately 80 are short-statured people.